NAL-i5K/GFF3toolkit/docs/gff3_QC.md

 1. Error report for the input GFF3 file
     * Line_num: Line numbers of the found problematic models in the input GFF3 file.
     * Error_code: Error codes for the found problematic models.
 Please refer to lib/ERROR/ERROR.py to see the full list of Error_code and the corresponding Error_tag.
         * Error_tag: Detail of the found errors for the problematic models.
 Please refer to lib/ERROR/ERROR.py to see the full list of Error_code and the corresponding Error_tag.
+2. statistic report for the output files
+    * Error_code: Error codes for the found problematic models.
+Please refer to lib/ERROR/ERROR.py to see the full list of Error_code and the corresponding Error_tag.
+    * Number of problematic models: Calculate the type and number of error_code.
+        * Error_tag: Detail of the found errors for the problematic models.
+Please refer to lib/ERROR/ERROR.py to see the full list of Error_code and the corresponding Error_tag.

 ## Quick start